 The travel industry’s presence on mobile has exploded compared to where it was even a few years ago.
 Social media is paving the way for people from different corners of the world to plan their trips and share their experiences abroad.

 Regardless of where you are in the world, social media has an impact on tourism, which is why you should include it in your digital marketing strategy.

 The importance of social media in the tourism industry

 Social media channels are tools designed to help you own your brand and share interesting information about your company.
-Travel social media marketing has drastically altered the landscape, offering sneak peeks to different corners of the world while inspiring people to travel.
+Social media marketing for tour companies has drastically altered the landscape, offering sneak peeks to different corners of the world while inspiring people to travel.

 More people are using platforms like Facebook, Instagram and Youtube as search engines to decide where and when to venture to next.
 Geographic and trending hashtags on Instagram make it easy for social media users to hone in on what they’re looking for.